Be your best at Beverley Minster.

 Aims and ethos express the goals and expectations of the school.
 They express the general targets that we aim for when giving a safe and secure place of learning for your child.
 Every school needs these clear sets of aims in order to fulfil their vision and values in their pursuite of excellence.
 Here you will find an outline of ours which will show you our educational model.
 They will show our dedicaton to your child having not only the best learning experience that we can give but also growing as a person to enable them to tackle their next challenges in life.
 To enable them to do well as they grow in their education and to be the beginning point in a love of life long learning.

-Key Stage 2 children should come into the building from 8.40 a.m. to hang up their outdoor clothes and change into their indoor shoes and to be ready start the day at 8.45 a.m.
+Key Stage 2 children should come into the building from 8.40 a.m. to hang up their outdoor clothes and to be ready start the day at 8.45 a.m.

 Foundation and Key Stage 1 children line up from 8.40 a.m. with their teacher ready to start the day at 8.45 a.m.
 Children who are late should go to the school office.